-The Holiday Season of 2020
+The Holiday Season

 We’ve made it through the holidays!
 Phew.
 For some, it was a time of enjoyment and fun.
 For others, it was a rough go.
 For me, it was a mixture of both.
-I was excited for some much-needed time off and relaxation.
+I was excited about some much-needed time off and relaxation.
 Our holidays started with a beautiful Winter solstice celebration, a magical time to ponder about our intentions for the 2021 year and send them off into the universe, hoping they find their way back to us all in divine timing.

 Christmas was filled with great memories, lots of cooking, and love.
 Then the time between Christmas and the new year, I fell into an abysmal bought of depression with a sprinkle of anxiety.
 The weeks leading up to this fun-filled time were stressful.
 The weight of all of the changes COVID brought was starting to make me crack a bit, and my shoulders began to feel the weight of the world pushing down.
 All I wanted was to sleep and cry and try not to yell at everyone (this is one of my coping mechanisms that I absolutely hate).
-I felt like I lost everything I have worked for on my mental health journey.
+I felt like I had lost everything I had worked for on my mental health journey.
 I felt lost as to where I was supposed to be headed and didn’t know what to do to climb back out.
 But this time, I talked with those close to me about what was going on.
 I told myself that I needed to use this time to recoil and reflect.
 I made it OK to feel this way, take a break, and do some uncomfortable inner work.

 Dealing with anxiety and depression around the holidays

 The holidays and then just reaching the end/beginning of something (new year) for those with anxiety and depression can trigger not the best emotions and habits.
 We feel we should have reached a certain level in the game of life; if you will, I think we all go through it at some point in our lives, and unfortunately, most will experience this more than once in their lifetime.